Full-Time: Yes | Online Options: No

 Teaching and research assistantships (TAs and RAs) are awarded to full-time students in the doctoral program.
 Assistantships are usually distributed among the first-, second- and third-year clinical students.
 TAs help the professors by teaching laboratory courses, leading discussion sections, preparing, proctoring and grading exams, and reading and grading papers.
 RAs help professors conduct research, including literature searches, running experiments, data entry, setting up labs, and statistical analyses.

 A full assistantship requires 20 hours of work in return for a monthly stipend (nine months) and tuition remission of 24 credit hours.
-Many students receive 1/2 assistantships, which requires 10 hours of work in return for a half stipend and 12 credit hours.
+Many students receive a half assistantship, which requires 10 hours of work in return for a half stipend and 12 credit hours.

 Assistantships are awarded per semester or an annual basis.
 Performance is reviewed each semester.
 Renewal of an assistantship is based on satisfactory performance and on academic performance.

-The program invites applicants that are particularly interested in diversity-related issues, in either research and/or clinical practice, to request consideration for the Department of Psychology Diversity Graduate Assistantship.
-All applicants that believe they would contribute positively to the diversity of the program are invited to state in their application that they would like to be considered for the Diversity Graduate Assistantship.
+The program invites applicants who are particularly interested in diversity-related issues, in either research and/or clinical practice, to request consideration for the Department of Psychology Diversity Graduate Assistantship.
+All applicants who believe they would contribute positively to the diversity of the program are invited to state in their application that they would like to be considered for the Diversity Graduate Assistantship.

 Tuition remission scholarships (e.g., dissertation scholarships) and fellowships are occasionally available.
 Unlike assistantships, there are no service obligations to the university for scholarship and fellowship recipients.